Eurovision Song Contest 2016: Venue

-The contest took place in the Globe Arena in Stockholm, following Sweden's victory at the 2015 contest.
-The Globe Arena has a capacity of approximately 16,000 attendees, and this was the second time the contest has been staged at the venue, after the Eurovision Song Contest 2000.
+The contest took place in the Ericsson Globe in Stockholm, following Sweden's victory at the 2015 contest.
+The Ericsson Globe has a capacity of approximately 16,000 attendees, and this was the second time the contest has been staged at the venue, after the Eurovision Song Contest 2000.

 Bidding phase

 Host broadcaster Sveriges Television (SVT) announced on 24 May, the day after winning the 2015 contest, that the Tele2 Arena in Stockholm was their first choice venue.
 However, other cities and arenas were invited to apply, and those making a bid had approximately three weeks to submit their offer to SVT.

 SVT announced on 1 June the conditions under which cities and venues could announce their interest in hosting the contest: